th-herve/vimwiki/docs/c++_constructors.md

 A `default constructor` takes no parameters.
 If the object is instantiate without specifying values, the default constructor is called.

-It is usefull to ensure that a instance of the class is always initialized.
+It is useful to ensure that a instance of the class is always initialized.

 ```cpp
 class Sport {